Table of Contents[Hide][Show]

 It is important not to get coffee enema confused with a plain water enema.
 Plain water enemas are a helpful therapy for elimination of the bowels and issues with constipation.

 Coffee enemas, on the other hand, are used for detoxification of the liver and blood, especially in holistic cancer treatments.
 Two helpful substances found in coffee, kahweol, and cafestol palmitate, promote the activity of a key enzyme system responsible for neutralizing free radicals, glutathione S-transferase, at much higher than normal levels.
 This system according to Gar Hildenbrand of the Gerson Institute, “must be regarded as an important mechanism for carcinogen detoxification.”

-It is believed that kahweol and cafestol palmitate increase the liver’s production of glutathione, the mother of all antioxidants, by as much as 700%.
+It is believed that kahweol and cafestol palmitate increase the liver’s production of glutathione, the master antioxidant, by as much as 700%.

 In addition, theophylline and theobromine, two other beneficial chemicals in coffee, dilate blood vessels, and counter inflammation of the gut.
 The palmitates are responsible for stimulating the enzyme system responsible for the removal of toxic free radicals from the blood.
 Finally, the fluid of the enema itself stimulates the visceral nervous system to promote peristalsis and the rapid transit of diluted toxic bile from the duodenum and out the rectum.

 Coffee Enema for Pain

 Coffee enemas are not only a powerful detoxification protocol easily accessible to anyone, they are extremely helpful for pain management as well.

 Dr. Lawrence Wilson MD writes that the following is from an article in Healing Newsletter, NL#13, May-June, 1986.
 By Gar Hildenbrand: